Book Online With:

 Causes of Gestational Diabetes

 So, why does the blood sugar get high enough to cause gestational diabetes?
-There are four main reasons:
+There are five main reasons:

-Your body cannot make enough insulin or it’s not being used well.
-Insulin is a hormone in the body that helps to lower your rising blood sugars whenever you eat.
-When insulin isn’t being used by the body properly, it can cause higher than normal sugar in the blood.
+• Your body either doesn’t produce enough insulin or isn’t using it effectively: Insulin is a hormone in the body that helps to lower your rising blood sugars whenever you eat.
+When insulin isn’t being used by the body properly, it can cause higher-than-normal sugar in the blood.
 The same goes for women who do not produce enough insulin to counteract rising blood sugar.

-Pregnancy hormones can be the cause.
-When women become pregnant, their bodies start to make extra hormones to help support the pregnancy and growing baby.
-This can cause a disruption in the body’s use of insulin, which means regulating sugar in the blood becomes difficult and ultimately, causes a rise in blood sugar levels.
+• Pregnancy hormones can be the cause: When women become pregnant, their bodies start to make extra hormones to help support the pregnancy and growing baby.
+This can disrupt the body’s use of insulin.
+This means regulating sugar in the blood becomes difficult and ultimately, causes a rise in blood sugar levels.

-Having a family history of diabetes.
-It is suggested that genes play a part in gestational diabetes, especially if diabetes runs in your family history.
-This doesn’t mean you’re guaranteed to get gestational diabetes, it just means you may inherently have a higher risk of developing it in the future.
+• Having a family history of diabetes: It is suggested that genes play a part in gestational diabetes, especially if diabetes runs in your family history.
+It doesn’t mean you’re guaranteed to get gestational diabetes, it just means you may inherently have a higher risk of developing it in the future.

-Eating the wrong type of food or too much food.
-Try to maintain a healthy diet by eating nutritious and non-processed foods.
-Keeping a balanced diet and healthy lifestyle while you’re pregnant is important to mitigating as much risk as possible of causing gestational diabetes.
+• Eating the wrong type of food or too much food: Try to maintain a healthy diet by eating nutritious and non-processed foods.
+Maintaining a balanced diet and healthy lifestyle during pregnancy is essential to reducing the risk of developing gestational diabetes.

 Some of the common signs of gestational diabetes can be: